frankiearzu/DSMTools/DSM Forward Programming/Docs/DSM Fwd Prog Protocol.md

 Thanks to **Francisco Arzu** for taking the time to continue the work on reverse engineering, documenting and making the code more understandable.

-New Capabilities in Version 0.5
-- Log files of the conversation between RX/TX
-- Improve the GUI  (EdgeTX touch screen)
-- Reversed engineer other things to make it work completly.

 # Menu Title and Lines